artcuddy/Project1-olearys/README.md

   ___
 # Deployment

-+ The site was developed in Gitpod.
 + The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  + In the GitHub repository, navigate to the Settings tab
+  + From the source section drop-down menu, select the Master Branch
+  + Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - <https://artcuddy.github.io/Project1-olearys/index.html>